en9inerd/assessments-for-interviews/backend-web-challenge/README.md

 # #1: Only normal?

+> Normalization is a key design technique in database design to minimize the amount of data you have to store in order to get the complete picture of your data model.

+> Take this simple model for storing an address: ![alt](db_schema.png)

 ## Create a data model that allows you maximize normalization
-> Take this simple model for storing an address: ![alt](db_schema.png)

 ![alt](diagram.png)

 My solution disregards that you can have the same City name in different States.

 ```Python
 from django.db import models